CostiucAncuta/CostiucAncuta/README.md

+### Hello there

-### Hi, I'm Ancuta – Aspiring Web Developer and Former Fashion wizard 👩‍💻👗
+>I'm Ancuta – Aspiring Web Developer and Former Fashion wizard 👩‍💻👗

 🔮
 > A creative soul transitioning from the world of high fashion to web development.<br>
 > After years of transforming designer sketches into runway-ready garments, I’ve embarked on a new adventure in tech, blending my artistic vision with code.<br>
 > Currently, finishing my apprentice at [Becode-Gent](https://becode.org/), where I’m mastering front-end and back-end technologies, and honestly?
 I’m loving every moment of this exciting shift! 😊<br>